Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Input-Symmetric Degraded Broadcast Channels

-User 2 receives $\boldsymbol{Z}$ and decodes the desired message directly.
-User 1 receives $\boldsymbol{Y}$ and successively decodes the message for User 2 and then for User 1.
-The structure of the successive decoder is shown in Fig.~\ref{fig:successivedecoder}.
-Note that Decoder 1 in Fig.~\ref{fig:successivedecoder} is \emph{not} a joint decoder even though it has two inputs $\boldsymbol{Y}$ and $\boldsymbol{\hat{X}_2}$.
+Receiver 2 receives $\boldsymbol{Z}$ and decodes the desired message directly.
+Receiver 1 receives $\boldsymbol{Y}$ and successively decodes the message for Receiver 2 and then for Receiver 1.
+The structure of the successive decoder is shown in Figure~\ref{fig:successivedecoder}.
+Note that Decoder 1 in Figure~\ref{fig:successivedecoder} is \emph{not} a joint decoder even though it has two inputs $\boldsymbol{Y}$ and $\boldsymbol{\hat{X}}^{(2)}$.

-In particular, for the group-additive DBC with $Y \sim X \oplus N_1$ and $Z \sim Y \oplus N_2$, the permutation function $g_{x_2}(x_1)$ is the group addition $x_2 \oplus x_1$.
-Hence the permutation encoding approach for the group-additive DBC is the NE scheme for the group-additive DBC.
-The successive decoder for the group-additive DBC is shown in Fig.~\ref{fig:groupadd_decoder}, where
+In particular, for the group-operation DBC with $Y \sim X \oplus N_1$ and $Z \sim Y \oplus N_2$, the permutation function $g_{x^{(2)}}(x^{(1)})$ is the group operation $x^{(2)} \oplus x^{(1)}$.
+Hence the permutation encoding approach for the group-operation DBC is the NE scheme for the group-operation DBC.
+The successive decoder for the group-operation DBC is shown in Figure~\ref{fig:groupadd_decoder}, where